mariusmihasan/3DP-Jmol/README.md

 6. Copy the entire content of the text file edited in step 4 and paste it in the Console window using the Ctrl-V  keyboard combination (or Cmd+V for Mac);
 7. Wait patiently until JMol generates your printable file.
 This should be signaled by the appearance of a text similar to: <br>
 `OK 20527284 Stl /Users/mariusmihasan/test.stl`<br>
-`Time for running the script version alfa.public is: 4956ms`
+`Time for running the script version alfa1.public is: 4956ms`
 9. Check the instructions in the Console and, if required, based on the indications and your choice, come back to step 4 and repeat.
 The path for the `test.stl`  file generated is indicated before the last line in the Console.
 Print it and enjoy!

 # **Contributors**: